nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User has already launched the app
 2. HEY MATEz application has existing tasks with their corresponding deadlines

 Step 1.
-User executes the `findBefore 2021-04-04` command to show the tasks in the task list of HEY MATEz with deadline before 2021-04-04.
+User executes the `findBefore 2021-04-04` command to show the tasks in the task list of HEY MATEz with deadlines before 2021-04-04.
 A
 `FindTasksBeforeCommandParser` is created and it calls `FindTasksBeforeParser#parse` on the arguments

-Step 2. `FindTasksBeforeCommandParser#parse` method will check on the validity of the deadline argument for a `FindTasksBeforeCommand`.
+Step 2.
+The `FindTasksBeforeCommandParser#parse` method will check the validity of the deadline argument for a `FindTasksBeforeCommand`.
 If it is valid,  it will create a new `FindTasksBeforeCommand` instance by calling the constructor with the DeadlineBeforeDatePredicate.

 Step 3.
-The `FindTasksBeforeCommand#execute` is then called by the `LogicManager`.
+The `FindTasksBeforeCommand#execute` method is then called by the `LogicManager`.
 The tasks with deadline before 2021-04-04 are selected by the
 DeadlineBeforeDatePredicate.

 Step 4.
 Once the execution is completed, the message `MESSAGE_TASKS_LISTED_OVERVIEW,` is used to return a new Command Result